Vertex-minor-closed classes are $\chi$-bounded: Vertex-minors and dangling paths

 Let $G$ be a graph, we say that an induced path $P$ \emph{dangles} from a set ${X\subset V(G)}$ if $N(V(P))=X$.
 If for each $x\in X$, there is an odd number of edges between $x$ and $V(P)$, then we say that the path \emph{dangles oddly}.

 \begin{lemma} Let $P$ be a path dangling from a stable set $X$ in a graph $G$ and let $X'$ be the subset of $X$ consisting of all the vertices that have an even number of neighbours in $V(P)$.
-If the distance between two vertices in $X'$ is at least 3, then there is a vertex-minor $H$ of $G$ which is identical on the vertex set $V(G)-V(P)$ and whose remaining vertices induce a path $P'$ that dangles oddly from the set $X$. \end{lemma}
+If the distance between two vertices in $X'$ is at least 3, then there is a vertex-minor $H$ of $G$ such that $G[V(G)-V(P)]= H[V(G)-V(P)]$ and $H[V(H)-(V(G)-V(P))]$ is an induced path $P'$ that dangles oddly from the set $X$. \end{lemma}

 \begin{proof} This is trivially true if $|X'|=0$, we so proceed inductively.
 If $X'$ is non-empty, then the path $P$ has at least two vertices.
 Let $x\in X'$, and let $y$ be a vertex of $V(P)$ that is adjacent to $x$.